 Instructions

-• Toast the raw flour: Toast the flour for 5 minutes.
-Just spread the flour out thinly on a piece of parchment paper lined baking sheet.
-Cook on 325º F for 5-8 minutes.
+- Toast the raw flour: Toast 3/4 cup gluten free flour blend for 5 minutes.
+Just spread the flour out thinly on a piece of parchment paper-lined baking sheet.
+Cook at 325º F for 5-8 minutes.
 This will cook out any potential bacteria issues.
 You can also toast raw flour in a frying pan.
 Cook while whisking constantly over medium heat for 5 minutes.
 Cook in small batches so that all flour toasts.

 Video